-Frank is also the author of West of Eden: The End of Innocence at Apple Computer (Viking, 1989), a national best-seller that chronicles the power struggle between Steve Jobs and John Sculley.
+Frank spent most of the previous decade as a contributing editor at Wired, writing on such topics as the making of Avatar, Samsung and the rise of the Korean techno-state, and the posthumous career of Philip K. Dick in Hollywood.
+He is also the author of West of Eden: The End of Innocence at Apple Computer (Viking, 1989), a national best-seller that chronicles the power struggle between Steve Jobs and John Sculley.
 Named one of the ten best business books of the year by BusinessWeek, it is now available in an updated edition.
-Among his other books are The Agency (HarperCollins, 1995), a multi-generational saga of loyalty and betrayal in Hollywood, and Into the Heart of the Mind (Harper & Row, 1984), a national best-seller about a group of artificial intelligence researchers trying to give a computer common sense.
+Among his other books are The Agency (HarperCollins, 1995), a multi-generational saga of loyalty and betrayal in Hollywood, and Into the Heart of the Mind (Harper & Row, 1984), a national best-seller about a group of artificial intelligence researchers trying to program a computer with common sense.

 Before joining Wired, Frank was a contributing writer at Fortune, where he wrote about Hollywood and the global media conglomerates that dominate it.
 He has also worked as a contributing writer at Premiere, covering the movie industry, and as a contributing editor at Esquire, writing about pop culture and the rise of Silicon Valley in the 1980s, and at Travel + Leisure.
-His work has appeared in numerous other publications as well, among them The Atlantic, New York, The New York Times, the Los Angeles Times, Rolling Stone, and Vanity Fair.
+His work has appeared in numerous other publications as well, among them The Atlantic, New York, The New York Times and The New York Times Magazine, the Los Angeles Times, Rolling Stone, and Vanity Fair.
 A native of Virginia, he earned a journalism degree at Washington & Lee and started out covering the Lower Manhattan punk scene of the '70s for The Village Voice, chronicling the emergence of Patti Smith, the Ramones, and Talking Heads.